-(b) any right to receive notice of any renewal, extension, modification, supplement or other change in the terms of the Agreement or the ERCOT Protocols;
+(c) any right to receive notice of any renewal, extension, modification, supplement or other change in the terms of the Agreement or the ERCOT Protocols;

-(c) any right relating to the timing, manner or conduct of ERCOT’s enforcement of rights against Participant’s assets or any collateral from time to time pledged by, or on behalf of, Participant to secure the Obligations;
+(d) any right relating to the timing, manner or conduct of ERCOT’s enforcement of rights against Participant’s assets or any collateral from time to time pledged by, or on behalf of, Participant to secure the Obligations;

-(d) if Guarantor and Participant (or any other person) have each pledged assets to secure the Obligations, any right to require ERCOT to proceed first against collateral pledged by Participant (or any other person) before proceeding against collateral pledged by Guarantor;
+(e) if Guarantor and Participant (or any other person) have each pledged assets to secure the Obligations, any right to require ERCOT to proceed first against collateral pledged by Participant (or any other person) before proceeding against collateral pledged by Guarantor;

-(e) any claim for setoff or any defense which Participant could assert on the Obligations, including, without limitation, force majeure, breach of contract, breach of warranty, and fraud;
+(f) any claim for lack of consideration, any claim for setoff, and/or any defense which Participant could assert on the Obligations, including, without limitation, force majeure, breach of contract, breach of warranty, and/or fraud;

-(f) promptness, diligence, notice of any default, notice of nonpayment or nonperformance, notice of acceleration or intent to accelerate, acceptance or notice of acceptance of this Guarantee, presentment, protest, notice of protest, notice of dishonor, notice of the incurring by Participant of additional indebtedness, notice of any suit or other action by ERCOT against Participant or any other person, any notice to any person liable for the obligation which is the subject of the suit or action, and all other notices and demands with respect to the Obligations and this Guarantee;
+(g) promptness, diligence, notice of any default, notice of nonpayment or nonperformance, notice of acceleration or intent to accelerate, acceptance or notice of acceptance of this Guarantee, presentment, protest, notice of protest, notice of dishonor, notice of the incurring by Participant of additional indebtedness, notice of any suit or other action by ERCOT against Participant or any other person, any notice to any person liable for the obligation which is the subject of the suit or action, and all other notices and demands with respect to the Obligations and this Guarantee;

-(g) any and all rights to which it may be entitled by virtue of the laws of the State of Texas governing suretyship and guarantees, including, without limitation, any rights under Rule 31, Texas Rules of Civil Procedure, Section 17.001 of the Texas Civil Practice and Remedies Code and Chapter 34 of the Texas Business and Commerce Code, as any or all of the same may be amended or construed from time to time, or the common law of the State of Texas at all relevant times;
+(h) any and all rights to which it may be entitled by virtue of the laws of the State of Texas governing suretyship and guarantees, including, without limitation, any rights under Rule 31, Texas Rules of Civil Procedure, Section 17.001 of the Texas Civil Practice and Remedies Code and Chapter 34 of the Texas Business and Commerce Code, as any or all of the same may be amended or construed from time to time, or the common law of the State of Texas at all relevant times;

-(h) any defense due to the Guarantor’s failure to review the activities of Participant or any changes in the Agreement, the ERCOT Protocols or the related ERCOT market and operating guides (it being acknowledged and agreed that Guarantor bears all responsibility for monitoring the activities of the Participant in the ERCOT markets); and
+(i) any defense due to the Guarantor’s failure to review the activities of Participant or any changes in the Agreement, the ERCOT Protocols or the related ERCOT market and operating guides (it being acknowledged and agreed that Guarantor bears all responsibility for monitoring the activities of the Participant in the ERCOT markets); and

-(i) any and all other demands and notices to Guarantor or Participant, and any and all other formalities of any kind, the omission of or delay in performance of which might but for the provisions of this Section constitute legal or equitable grounds for relieving or discharging Guarantor in whole or in part from its irrevocable, absolute and continuing obligations hereunder.
+(j) any and all other demands and notices to Guarantor or Participant, and any and all other formalities of any kind, the omission of or delay in performance of which might but for the provisions of this Section constitute legal or equitable grounds for relieving or discharging Guarantor in whole or in part from its irrevocable, absolute and continuing obligations hereunder.

 In furtherance of the foregoing, Guarantor agrees that (i) it is not necessary for ERCOT, in order to enforce Guarantor’s payment hereunder, first to proceed against Participant or resort to any collateral, security or other guarantors or obligors, if any, or pursue any other remedy available to ERCOT with respect to the Obligations, and (ii) the Agreement, the ERCOT Protocols, and any collateral, security or obligations of any other guarantors or obligors, if any, may be renewed, extended, amended, modified, supplemented, sold, released, surrendered, exchanged, settled, compromised, waived, subordinated or modified, in each case without consideration and on any terms or conditions, without notice to, or further assent from, the Guarantor.

 Section 6.
-The obligations of Guarantor hereunder are absolute and unconditional irrespective of:
+The liability of Guarantor hereunder is absolute and unconditional irrespective of the following:

-(a) the invalidity or unenforceability of the Agreement;
+(a) the invalidity or unenforceability of the Agreement, the ERCOT Protocols, and/or any related documents;